Jeangowhy/opendocs/mcu/Intel_80386_manual.md

 ```

-### Notes
+> [!NOTE]
+>

-_[--] [--] means a SIB follows the ModR/M byte. disp8 denotes an 8-bit displacement following the SIB byte, to be sign-extended and added to the index. disp32 denotes a 32-bit displacement following the ModR/M byte, to be added to the index._
+> _[--] [--] means a SIB follows the ModR/M byte. disp8 denotes an 8-bit displacement following the SIB byte, to be sign-extended and added to the index. disp32 denotes a 32-bit displacement following the ModR/M byte, to be added to the index._

 <a name="tb17_4"></a> <!-- *tb17_4*  -->